AlbertPrince/AlbertPrince/README.md

 ---

 ### :man_technologist: About Me :
 So my journey into software began about 4 years although if I my confess my interest in software engineering has been there way before that.
 I always liked the idea of doing something that people would find useful and creating a product that is used by millions or hopefully billions of people has always been a dream of mine.
 Since then I have tried everything I can from design to backend development to frontend development to even taking a look at AI.
-My journey hasn't always been smooth as for some time now I have been dealing with depression and horrendous bouts of anxiety.
-I don't want this to be a sob story.
-What I want is to focus on my dreams and accomplish my goals and so from this moment 15/05/2023 I have resolved to move forward with everything I can.
-I hadn't made as much progress as I could thanks to my issues but hopefully I may overcome that.

 When it comes to programming I have a love for python and Kotlin.
 I am not so fond of Java although I can work with it - haha.
 I have also worked with angular and tailwind on a couple of projects - man, I love tailwind CSS.
 I haven't worked on a lot of projects although I am going to rectify that.
 Please find a link to my portfolio website below.